qinisela-ndlovu/mint_classics_exploratory_data_analysis/README.md

 # mint_classics_exploratory_data_analysis using SQL
- In this project I'm a data analyst for fictional Mint Company - my role is to help analyse data in a relational databse with the goal of supporting invetory-related business decisions that lead to the closure of a storage facility.
+ In this project I'm a data analyst for fictional Mint Company - my role is to help analyse data in a relational database with the goal of supporting inventory-related business decisions that lead to the closure of a storage facility.
  # Project Scenario
  Mint Classics Company, a retailer of classic model cars and other vehicles, is looking at closing one of their storage facilities.